atooma/doc-resonance-sdk/docs/source/core.rst

 * **Light Sensor** - Display Brightness percentage

-Below is reported an example of snapshot that is sent to Resonance Backend.
+It follows an example of snapshot that is sent to Resonance Backend:

 .. code-block:: json
   :linenos: